shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab7.md

 - **Your refresh operations take a long time as you need to do a full refresh every time to capture any updates that happened to the source systems**.

 Again, we solved this using Direct Lake.
 Each individual Dataflow is refreshed on its schedule.
-Datasets and reports do not have to be refreshed, so we do not have to worry about full refresh.
+Datasets and reports do not have to be refreshed, so we do not have to worry about a full refresh.

 - **Any errors in any of the data sources that you are pulling from will result in your dataset refresh breaking.
 A lot of times the employee file doesn't upload on time resulting in your dataset refresh breaking**.